Ceelog/phpdoc-en/src/ref/info.md

 ### Parameters

-`flag`
+`flags`
-To generate a custom credits page, you may want to use the `flag` parameter.
+To generate a custom credits page, you may want to use the `flags` parameter.

 | name              | description                                                                                                                                                                                                                       |